Posted on 7 Comments

 LISTEN TO THE LATEST EPISODES

-In this podcast, Rafi and Klee discuss how to handle art blacks and brain farts in your art studio.
-The also answer a few artist questions from the community.
+In this podcast, Klee and I discuss coming back to creativity after taking a long break.
 WHO ARE RAFI AND KLEE STUDIOS Curious about who we are?
 Visit our website and get to know us and all we do. https://rafiandklee.com/ WANT TO KNOW MORE ABOUT OUR COMMUNITY ON PATREON? https://rafiandklee.com/patreon/ Thank you for supporting the Artist Life Podcast with Rafi and Klee!
 You rock!

 LISTEN TO US ON YOUR PREFERRED PODCAST PLATFORM